ansys/pyensight/doc/source/calc_functions.rst

         to quantify the streamline topology of the flow in the vicinity of P and the rotation sign of the vortex. ...
 Typically, near the vortex centre, G1 reaches values ranging from 0.9 to 1.0."
-        [ref.2, pp. 1424-1425]
+        [ref.2, pp. 1424-1425].

     * - :math:`{\Gamma }_{2}`

-      - (gamma function number k=2) is a (Galilean invariant) vortex boundary approximation method resulting in a dimensionless scalar, "... a local function depending only on W and μ, where W is the rotation rate corresponding to the antisymmetrical part of the velocity gradient at P and μ is the eigenvalue of the symmetrical part of this tensor. [ref.2, 1425].
+      - Gamma function number k=2 is a (Galilean invariant) vortex boundary approximation method resulting in a dimensionless scalar, "... a local function depending only on W and μ, where W is the rotation rate corresponding to the antisymmetrical part of the velocity gradient at P and μ is the eigenvalue of the symmetrical part of this tensor [ref.2, 1425].
 (See the note following the function arguments.)

     * - k
-      - Gamma function number, 1 or 2, used to determine VM.
+      - Gamma function number 1 or 2 used to determine VM.

     * - P
       - Base node (or element centroid for per-element data) around which the proximity area (or zone of influence) is being considered.

     * - S
       - Proximity area (or zone of influence) surrounding P, determined by a proximity radius measured from the base P and